skypilot-org/skypilot/docs/source/reference/kubernetes/multi-kubernetes.rst

 Failover across Multiple Kubernetes Clusters
 --------------------------------------------

 SkyPilot enables you to failover across multiple Kubernetes clusters.
-It is useful when you have multiple Kubernetes clusters across different clouds and regions, and you want to launch a task in any of the clusters with available GPUs.
+It is useful when you want to launch a task in any of the clusters with available GPUs.

 Different from cloud providers, SkyPilot does not failover through different regions (contexts) by default, because multiple Kubernetes clusters can be for different purposes.

 To enable the failover, you can specify the ``kubernetes.allowed_contexts`` in SkyPilot config, ``~/.sky/config.yaml`` (See config YAML spec: :ref:`config-yaml`).

 .. code-block:: yaml